ahnpj/incident-response-and-investigations/identity-and-email-compromise-investigations/business-email-compromise-mailbox-rule-abuse-investigation/investigation-walkthrough.md

 </details>

+<a id="-3-identifying-the-initial-phishing-email"></a>

 <details>
 <summary><strong>▶ 3) Identifying the Initial Phishing Email</strong><br>
  → separating initial phishing contact from follow-on correspondence within the email dataset.
 </summary><br>

-*Goal:* Identify which email represents the attacker’s first malicious interaction rather than a continuation of an existing thread.
+**Goal:** Identify which email represents the attacker’s first malicious interaction rather than a continuation of an existing thread.

-<a id="-3-identifying-the-initial-phishing-email"></a>

 Each email was assessed to determine whether it represented an initial external contact or part of an ongoing conversation.
 Emails prefixed with “Re:” were treated as follow-on correspondence rather than the initial access vector.